Pollution control authorisations

 - If your activity falls under a general binding rule (GBR), you will not have to do anything.

-- If your activity meets the criteria as described in our practical guide, you must apply for a licence by post.
+- If your activity meets the criteria as described in our practical guide, you must apply for a licence either electronically or by post.
 Our CAR licence applicant guidance provides guidance and information on the licence application process.

 Determine the cost of your application

-Our charging scheme guidance will advise on the estimated cost the application and whether a subsistence (annual) fee applies – enter the details of your activity into our charge calculator to determine your fee (please note that multiple activities are eligible for a reduced application fee, which the calculator determines).
+Our charging scheme guidance will advise on the estimated cost the application and whether a subsistence (annual) fee applies.

 A full list of all activities that do not require a charge can be found in Annex II of our charging scheme guidance.

-Complete your application form before returning it to us by post or online (registration only).
+Complete your application form before returning it to us by email by post or online (registration only).

 We have 30 days to assess an application for registration and four months for a licence.